denisvmedia/351ELEC/README.md

 An open source firmware for the Anbernic RG351P.

+This is a fork of 351ELEC that includes features and changes that are not accepted by author of the main repository.

 ## Features

 * A 64bit Firmware optimized for the RK3326 CPU and 320x480 display found in the RG351P.